liskin/strava-gear/README.md

   # longer assigns that component, it doesn't result in temporary unassignment
   # whenever that hashtag is used in an activity name.
 If you need that, use a
   # dummy component id.

+  # A special virtual hashtag `#VirtualRide` can be used to define component
+  # assignements for indoor trainer rides from Zwift, Rouvy, etc.
+  - "#VirtualRide":
+      tyre-front: wahoo-kickr-climb
+      tyre-rear: wahoo-kickr

   # Dates are interpreted as midnight in your current time zone.
   # Time can be specified too, if you swapped components in between rides in